Pylons-tech/pylons/DEVELOPER_DOC.md

 Pylons eco system consists of cookbooks, recipes, items, coins and trades.

-Here's a description of how to use cookbooks, recipes, items, coins, and trades that are compatible with the pylons eco system.
+Here's a description of how to use cookbooks, recipes, items, coins, and trades compatible with the Pylons' ecosystem.

 Usually, a cookbook contains all recipes and items that are used for the game.
 This game corresponds to Cookbook 1:1.